dshawul/Scorpio/INSTALL.md

 The recommended way to install ScorpioNN is using install scripts, a batch file (`install.bat`) for Windows and a shell script (`install.sh`) for Ubuntu Linux.
 You need to only download these scripts and nothing else.
-Then figure out beforehand if your GPU supports HALF precision e.g. RTX, V100 support this.
-GTX 1070 ti doesn't.
-If your GPU supports HALF precision, proceed normally as follows
+Then, you determine two parameters to feed to the installer, namely, which precision (HALF/INT8), and what minibatch size to use based on type of GUI.
+Some GPUs do not supports HALF precision e.g. GTX 1070.

 ## HALF precision